On the curvature of the Bismut connection: Bismut Yamabe problem and Calabi-Yau with torsion metrics: Gauduchon-Yamabe problem

 Using the relation in Lemma \ref{lem:chern-laplacian} it can be shown (see \cite{gauduchon-mathann}) that the Kernel of the Chern Laplacian consists of just the constant functions.
 Indeed, we recall that

 where $\theta$ denotes the torsion 1-form of $\eta$.
 Thus if we take a function $u$ in $\ker(\Delta^{Ch})$ we have

-since $d^*\theta=0$ because $\eta$ is Gauduchon.\\ It follows that two conformal metric with zero Gauduchon scalar curvature differ by a moltiplicative constant, which in turn must be one if their are both in $\{\omega\}_1$, and so we get the uniqueness.
+since $d^*\theta=0$ because $\eta$ is Gauduchon.\\ It follows that two conformal metrics with zero Gauduchon scalar curvature differ by a multiplicative constant, which in turn must be one if they are both in $\{\omega\}_1$, and so we get the uniqueness.

-From the above equality it is also possible to compute (see \cite{gauduchon-mathann}) the adjoint of $\Delta^{Ch}_\eta$ on smooth functions $u$ as
+From the above equality, it is also possible to compute (see \cite{gauduchon-mathann}) the adjoint of $\Delta^{Ch}_\eta$ on smooth functions $u$ as

 Thus the same computation applies and hence also the Kernel of the adjoint of the Chern Laplacian of a Gauduchon metric consists of just the constants.
 Since the integral of $-S^{t} (\eta)$ is zero by hypothesis, $-C_t^{-1}S^{t} (\eta)\in \left( \ker (\Delta^{Ch}_\eta)^* \right)^\perp = \mathrm{im}\, \Delta^{Ch}_\eta$.
 We thus achieve the existence of a metric of zero Gauduchon scalar curvature. \end{proof}